interrupt-software/vault-transit/README.md

   python3 d_aes_mode_cbc.py <path-to-target-file>
 ```

-From the example above, assume that a local directory hosts an encrypted file and its corresponding metatadata:
+From the example above, assume that a local directory hosts an encrypted file and its corresponding metadata:

 ```bash
 tree